ahazem/ruby-conf-18-notes/day-1/sweat-the-small-stuff.md

 In general, I remember having a somewhat bad impression about the talk (I found the drawings to be funny, though, not very helpful).
 I went in a few minutes late because I was talking to a guy I met earlier during the keynote.

-The part which I was able to focus the most was the onboarding, the notes he has on [this](https://icanthascheezburger.com/wordpress/?page_id=222) web page include lots of tips and tricks regarding this.
+The part which I was able to focus the most was the onboarding.
+The notes he has on [this](https://icanthascheezburger.com/wordpress/?page_id=222) web page include lots of tips and tricks regarding this.
 I found we are doing many of them already but one thing I liked specifically was this:

 "Set up 1:1s with other roles so the new hire understands how the greater team collaborates".